lostdecade/steamboat/README.md

 ## Setup

-* Download Steamworks SDK
-* Copy or symlink to lib/steamworks
-* DON'T commit Steamworks SDK files :)
-* Run `npm install`
+First and foremost, you'll need to have access to the Steamworks SDK.
+Download the SDK from Valve and either copy or symlink it to `lib/steamworks` at the root of Steamboat.
+To be clear: the `lib` folder should be a sibling to `src`.

+Don't commit the Steamworks SDK files to source control or distribute them with your game.
+You'll only need to ship a few specific files from the `redistributable_bin` folder which we'll cover later.

+Lastly, run `npm install` at the root in order to pull in the Node.js dependencies.

 ## Build